ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A relay that forwards large volumes of exchanges can provide better privacy by providing larger sets of messages that need to be matched.

 Traffic analysis is not restricted to network observers.
-A malicious relay could use traffic analysis to learn information about otherwise encrypted requests and responses relayed between clients and gateways.
+A malicious Oblivious Relay Resource could use traffic analysis to learn information about otherwise encrypted requests and responses relayed between clients and gateways.
 Since relays terminate TLS connections from clients, they see message boundaries.
 This privileged